Policy on Financial Aid for Academic Year Students

 3. Information about all assets must be provided as part of the need-based financial aid application.
 A percentage of all assets held by the student and the student’s spouse (if applicable) is considered as available annually to help meet the costs while in seminary.
-For 2011-12, that percentage is ten percent (10%) for all assets.
+For the current year, that percentage is ten percent (10%) for all assets.
 There are special provisions for retirement accounts to which the student does not have access without penalty.
 Twenty-five percent (25%) of such retirement accounts are exempt, and an additional ten percent (10%) for students under 59.5 years of age.
-For students with dependents who are attending college full-time, the University will exempt up to $10,000 per dependent college student.
+For students with dependents who are attending college full-time, the University will exempt up to $10,000 per dependent college student from retirement funds.
 Debt and debt service cannot be considered as part of a student’s financial need, although in some cases liabilities may be set against assets (e.g. house mortgages).

 5. The School of Theology Student Employment Program (work-study) is available to eligible seminary students and spouses through positions created in various departments of the University and The School of Theology.
 Students receiving need-based financial aid must have Student Employment Program or other jobs.
 A full-time seminary student typically works a maximum of 12 hours per week.

-6. Cost of attendance for 2013-14 incoming students and second-year students is based on a budget set by the institution.
+6. Cost of attendance is based on a budget set by the institution.
 This budget is based on tuition and fees and a modest cost of living allowance for housing, food, utilities, books, transportation, and other incidental personal expenses.
 In addition, students may submit documented health insurance premiums, out-of-pocket medial expenses, and certain childcare expenses, which will be added to the cost of attendance within predetermined limits.
-Rising seniors will continue to estimate expenses and follow the instructions on the 2013-14 rising-senior financial aid application.

 7. Students who purchase a house in the Sewanee area and apply for financial aid must declare the house as an asset.